rantahar/Lattice-Field-Theory/source/index.rst

    U = e^{i aA_{x,\mu}}.
    :label:

-The color vector potential :math:`A_{x,\mu}` is a traceless, antihermitean matrix, and it is a member of a Lie algebra.
+The color vector potential :math:`A_{x,\mu}` is a traceless, hermitean matrix, and it is a member of a Lie algebra.
 The continuum action has the same form as in the U(1) case (equation :eq:`u1plaquetteaction`),

 .. math::
    L_x = Tr F_{x, \mu\nu}F_{x, \mu\nu}
    :label:

 .. container:: note